cwarden45/Bastu_Cat_Genome/Basepaws_Notes/ADMIXTURE+RFMix_ReAnalysis_with_Gandolfi-SNP-chip/README.md

 I still don't have my basepaws report.
 However, when I do, I would expect a higher Western fraction (although an even higher "Polycat" fraction would also be fair).

-I've also done some testing of down-sampling markers for the broadest level of human ancestry (which is kind of like the "Eastern" and "Western" cat ancestry), which you can see [here](https://github.com/cwarden45/DTC_Scripts/blob/master/Genes_for_Good/RFMix_ReAnalysis/Downsample_Test/README.md).

 I noticed an earlier [basepaws blog post](https://www.basepaws.com/blog/new-basepaws-reports-announcement-136) which looked relatively good (in that the cat was >50% polycat).
 However, that is often not what I see in the [Facebook discussion group](https://www.facebook.com/groups/BasepawssadorsCatDNAClub), and I would expect that most cats should be polycats.
 Nevertheless, that is the sort of thing that I am trying to look into.

 It's a separate project, but there are also pictures of some of the "[trios](http://felinegenetics.missouri.edu/99lives/successfully-sequenced-cats)" from the 99 Lives project, to get an idea about the difference in physical appearance among closely-related but admixed cats.